THE GOOD WARS

-Despite the number of “German” adults and children at our school, my impression is that most of the students — growing up in the USA, in the 1950-60s — were generally disposed to see the world wars in simplistic, even jingoistic terms: good vs. evil, democracy vs. militarism, the American Way vs. barbarism.
+Despite the number of “German” adults and children at our school, my impression is that most of the students — growing up in the USA, in the 1950-60s — were generally disposed to see the world in simplistically All-American, jingoistic terms: good vs. evil, democracy vs. militarism, the American Way vs. barbarism.
 These attitudes can be traced far back, but we were especially affected by the patriotic fervor that was widespread following World War II, a fervor that was only heightened during the subsequent Cold War, which was raging at its worst while we grew up.
-Today, we tend to look back on WW II as a righteous crusade: Civilized nations opposing barbaric hordes.
+Today, Americans still tend to look back on WW II as a righteous crusade: Civilized nations opposing barbaric hordes.
 In retrospect, the Holocaust provided more than ample reason to congratulate ourselves that we really seemed to be the good guys.
 And Germany came to seem even worse than we had thought.
 If, during WW II, American government officials knew of the existence of death camps, most American civilians and soldiers did not.
 The revelation of the camps was horrific.
 I can remember black-and-white TV documentaries about heroic GIs liberating the skeletal inmates of the camps, scenes of bulldozers pushing corpses into mass graves, scenes of gas chambers and charred ovens.
 The images were like glimpses into Hell.